 These scans (below) from the film’s press book list Dave (under “The Staff”) as Technical Supervisor, and he’s referenced in the publicity article at right.
 With the old Popeye shorts back on TV, garnering huge ratings in 1959, Dave Fleischer’s name couldn’t hurt in publicizing this animated feature.

-Dave retired from Universal in 1967 and spent some of his final years at the Motion Picture Home in Woodland Hills, California.
+Dave’s freelance arrangement with Universal came to an end in 1967 and spent some of his final years at the Motion Picture Home in Woodland Hills, California.
 He passed away in 1979 at age 84 and is buried at Mount Sinai Memorial Park in Los Angeles.

 For MORE about what Dave Fleischer did post-1945 – read Don Yowp’s 2020 post on his Tralfaz Blog